 Monitors are no longer just for computers: they’re now regularly used for video from games consoles or broadcast television signals.
 But it’s only recently that 3D-enabled monitors have been added to the mix.
+Check out our guide if you’re wondering what is a 3D monitor.
 Thus we get AOC’s 23-inch 3D-enabled display, the e2352Phz, to check out.
 Anyone looking for the best cheap monitor should consider this one.
+If money isn’t a problem, check out the best computer monitors on the market.

 Physically setting it up is about as easy as you could ask for.
 The simplicity is due to the lack of an internal TV tuner plus the fact that the 3D is created through a polarized screen integrated into the display (so no internal 3D emitter).
 The display is light enough to hold upside down in one hand as you pop a base support onto its bottom followed by a stand that holds on by friction.
 Obviously this also means it’s easy to carry from one room to the other, should you wish to use it away from the PC.
 The only connections that will have to be removed prior to moving it are the ones for power and the video signal: a HDMI cable compatible with high-resolution/3D or a DVI and D-sub for use with a computer.
 If you’re in the market for the best monitor for video editing, this 3D monitor changes the game.